yOUcash (YOUC) Price Hits $0.50 on Major Exchanges

-yOUcash (YOUC) traded down 0% against the dollar during the 24 hour period ending at 15:00 PM ET on July 18th. yOUcash has a total market capitalization of $121.14 million and $33.33 worth of yOUcash was traded on exchanges in the last 24 hours.
-Over the last week, yOUcash has traded 0.2% lower against the dollar.
-One yOUcash token can currently be purchased for approximately $0.50 or 0.00001669 BTC on popular exchanges.
+yOUcash (YOUC) traded down 0% against the dollar during the 24-hour period ending at 12:00 PM Eastern on July 24th.
+Over the last seven days, yOUcash has traded 0.2% higher against the dollar. yOUcash has a market capitalization of $121.42 million and approximately $418,399.93 worth of yOUcash was traded on exchanges in the last 24 hours.
+One yOUcash token can now be bought for approximately $0.50 or 0.00001720 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.